-Just like the cat image example earlier, be as descriptive, action oriented, and explain the image.
-Now, don’t go too expressive like interpreting an art portrait and describe your feelings.
+Like the cat image example, be descriptive, action-oriented, and explain the image.
+Don’t go too expressive, like interpreting an art portrait and describing your feelings.

-With the image above, I would write “Kid reading about origami”.
-A bad example would be “Origami book”.
+I would write “Kid reading about origami” with the image above.
+A bad example would be “Origami book.”

 8. Test and track your anchor texts

 It will take some effort to track how you use anchor texts on your site, but it is the only way to see how they affect your SEO over time.

 You can start tracking your anchor text within your site with our tool.